Package 'PRA'

 cor_mat

 The correlation matrix for the tasks (Optional).
+If not provided, tasks are assumed to be independent.

 Value